pydicom/dicom-validator/README.md

 - the information is related to other DICOM files (e.g. referenced images)
 - the parsing failed because the condition is too complicated, unexpected, or due to a bug
+- the related tags are retired and not listed in the current standard

 The output for a single file may look like this:
 ```